Joseph P. Kalt

 Joseph P. Kalt (born 1951) is an American economist and the Ford Foundation Professor (Emeritus) of International Political Economy at the John F. Kennedy School of Government at Harvard University.
 His research focuses on governance and economic development, particularly in American Indian reservations and Indigenous communities worldwide.

-In 1987, he co-founded the Harvard Project on Indigenous Governance and Development (formerly the Harvard Project on American Indian Economic Development) with Stephen Cornell, and continues to serve as director.
+In 1987, he co-founded the Harvard Project on Indigenous Governance and Development (formerly the Harvard Project on American Indian Economic Development) with Stephen Cornell, where he served as director until 2025.
 Kalt is recognized for his expertise in the economics of antitrust, economic development, international trade, government regulation, and taxation.
 From the mid-1980s until 2019, he worked as a Senior Economist at Compass Lexecon and its predecessors, providing advisory and expert witness services on regulation, taxation, and economic development to various national and international governments, including those of Thailand., China, Canada, Poland, Indonesia, and numerous Indigenous nations.

 Early life and education

-Kalt was born and raised in Tucson, Arizona, and graduated from Palo Verde High School in 1969.
-During high school, he participated in student government, played football, wrestled, swam, and was a delegate to Arizona Boys State and Boys Nation.
-He attended Stanford University, where he earned a bachelor's degree in economics with University distinction and departmental honors in 1973.

-After completing his undergraduate studies, Kalt received a Chancellor's Intern Fellowship in Economics (one of two awarded in 1973) and began the PhD program in economics at the University of California, Los Angeles (UCLA).
-During his first year of graduate studies at UCLA, he worked as a Junior Staff Economist on President Gerald Ford’s Council of Economic Advisers from 1974 to 1975.
-In this position, he worked with Council Chairman Alan Greenspan and Council Member Paul W. MacAvoy on issues related to energy, transportation, financial markets, international trade, and agricultural regulation.
-Kalt returned to UCLA in 1975, where he completed his Master's degree in 1977 and his PhD in 1980, with a doctoral thesis titled "Federal Control of Petroleum Prices: A Case Study of the Theory of Regulation."
+Kalt was born and raised in Tucson, Arizona.
+He received his PhD in 1980 for his doctoral thesis "Federal Control of Petroleum Prices: A Case Study of the Theory of Regulation."